jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 > [!WARNING]
 >
-> Special care should be taken on port number overlap, nether haproxy itself nor haproxy-ingress will warn if the same port number is used in more than one configuration key.
+> Special care should be taken on port number overlap, nether haproxy itself nor N42 Gateway will warn if the same port number is used in more than one configuration key.

 See also: